runzbuzz/blog/_posts/2025-12-09-top5-geo-misconceptions.md

 <br>

 However, they are more likely to show if these recommendations are followed.
 There is also a correlation between a web page's utility and its ranking.
-So web pages that people find useful are more likely to rank than others, which are just a bunch of words (e.g., keyword stuffing (https://developers.google.com/search/docs/essentials/spam-policies#keyword-stuffing)).
+So web pages that people find useful are more likely to rank than others, which are just a bunch of words (e.g., <a href="https://developers.google.com/search/docs/essentials/spam-policies#keyword-stuffing">keyword stuffing</a>).